WordPress/openverse/documentation/projects/proposals/dark_mode/20240325-implementation_plan_dark_mode.md

       }
       ```

-      The color mode should be stored in a cookie so that a previous user choice
+      The color mode should be stored in a cookie so that a previously-selected
-      can be used when rendering via SSR and avoiding a flash of light mode
+      user choice can be used when rendering via SSR and, avoiding a flash of
-      styles for dark mode users.
+      light mode styles for dark mode users.

-      _TODO: I need to decide if we should just use v2 of the official "nuxt
-      color mode" plugin, which seems pretty drop-in and straightforward, or
-      write a custom implementation_.

    3. Behind the feature flag, Add the new user interface element which toggles
       dark mode.
 Default to "light" mode but support choosing between "dark",